Day 1: mile 0 Mexican-US border to mile 20 Lake Morena

 The initial miles came easily.
 Leap frogging the same people all day.
 So many names to remember.
 Everyone’s emotions running high.

 By mile 14 the legs were getting tired and a descent down to Hauser Creek at mile 15 wasn’t much fun.
-But I couldn’t top there.
-Conditions were cool and there was a 1000ft climb to contend with.
+But I couldn’t stop there.
+Conditions were cool and there was a 1000 ft climb to contend with.
 It was either do it now or camp the night and tackle it in the warmer weather tomorrow.
 I pushed on.
 A slow steady pace with many short breaks taken.

-The rain continued and it was a matter putting the head down and dealing with it.
-Wet through it was warmer to keep going and stopping at the top in the wind.
+The rain continued and it was a matter of putting the head down and dealing with it.
+Wet through, it was warmer to keep going and stopping at the top in the wind.

 I got to use one of my odder pieces of gear – an umbrella.
-I bought with the sun in mind but turns out, like most umbrellas works fine in misty rain as well.
+I bought it along with the desert sun in mind but as it turns out, like most umbrellas, it works fine in misty rain as well.

-I pressed on mile 20 (32km for those at home), surprising myself.
-Over the distance of this trip I need to average 20 mile a day but didn’t think I be at that distance on day 1.
+I pressed on to mile 20 (32 km for those at home), surprising myself.
+Over the distance of this trip I need to average 20 mile a day but didn’t think I would be capable of that distance on day 1.
 I won’t be able to keep this up so early on and plan a shorter day tomorrow.
+Pushing too hard, too soon can spell disaster for hikers.

 Reaching the camp at Lake Morena I was welcomed by around 10 other hikers, swelling to around 20 by the end of the evening.

-Hiker did what hikers do best, we sat around cooking dinner and comparing gear.
+Hikers did what hikers do best, we sat around cooking dinner and comparing gear.
 It’s interesting to see so much of the same stuff that I have but plenty of different things I’ve never seen before.
-I’m no ultralight more light weight and it was awesome to quiz the true ultralighters (less than 10 pounds or 5 kg) how they do it.
-The NVP for ultralighter of the year thus far has to go to Dream Crusher who’s pack looked like half a day pack, with the smallest tarp you’ve ever seen that would offer bigger all protection with windy rain but he did have a bib by bag as well.
+I’m no ultralighter, more light weight and it was awesome to quiz the true ultralighters (less than 10 pounds or 5 kg) how they do it.
+The NVP for ultralighter of the year thus far has to go to Dream Crusher who’s pack looked like half a day pack, with the smallest tarp you’ve ever seen that would offer bugger all protection with windy rain but he did have a bivvy bag as well.

-We were all done by 8pm, an hour before hiker midnight and sleep well.
+We were all done by 8pm, an hour before hiker midnight and would sleep well.